grpc/proposal/A21-Service-Config-Error-Handling.md

 To implement the above spec -
 1. The resolver needs to be provided a parsing method(s) that it can run for a service config.
-This function will be provided to the resolver at instantiation time along with the default service config (if registered).
+This function will be provided to the resolver at instantiation time.
 This method will return a parsed form of the service config, or an error indicating that parsing failed.
 2. When a resolver gets an update, it runs the parser on this service config.
-	1. If parsing succeeds, it saves this service config and returns it to the channel to apply.
+	1. If parsing succeeds, it returns the parsed result to the channel to apply.
-	2. If parsing fails, it provides a previously saved service config instead.
+	2. If parsing fails, it returns the parse error.
+Irrespective of whether the parsing on the service config failed or not, the resolver always returns the list of addresses from the update.

 The load balancing policy API will also need to provide a way to parse the load balancing part of the service config, where the first recognized load balancing